percona/pmm/docs/setting-up/client/aws.md

 To create the access key, open the *Security credentials* tab and click the *Create access key* button.
 The system automatically generates a new access key ID and a secret access key that you can provide on the *PMM Add Instance* dashboard to have your Amazon RDS DB instances discovered.

-!!! hint alert alert-success "Tip"
-    You may use an IAM role instead of IAM user provided your Amazon RDS DB instances are associated with the same AWS account as PMM.

 In case, the PMM Server and Amazon RDS DB instance were created by using the same AWS account, you do not need create the access key ID and secret access key manually.
 PMM retrieves this information automatically and attempts to discover your Amazon RDS DB instances.

 ## Attaching a policy to an IAM user